awsdocs/aws-doc-sdk-examples/rust_dev_preview/cross_service/rest_ses/README.md

 ### Aurora Serverless repository

-The [repository.rs](src/work_item/repository.rs) file contains functions that get and set data in an Aurora Serverless database by using an Amazon RDS Data Service client.
+The [repository.rs](src/work_item/repository.rs) file contains functions that get and set data in an Aurora Serverless database by using an Amazon Relational Database Service (Amazon RDS) Data Service client.

 For example, the `retrieve` function constructs a `SELECT` statement and parameters and sends them to the data client to get a single work item.